When to plant Ageratum in LaGrange County, IN

 LaGrange County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 28 and first fall frost is October 16.

-LaGrange County County sits in USDA Zone 6a.
+LaGrange County sits in USDA Zone 6a.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in LaGrange County County's climate?
+Can Ageratum grow in LaGrange County's climate?

 Your LaGrange County Garden Planner — Free